vue-wordpress/wp-plugin/README.md

 <br>

-Returns requested posts (a few) by ID or Slug, separated by commas.
+Returns requested posts (a few) (not working on pages yet) by ID or Slug, separated by commas.